 TRANSPORTATION IN WAKE FOREST

 Not only is Wake Forest a suburb of Raleigh, but it’s also just 23 miles away from Durham and 37 miles from Chapel Hill.
 Many residents appreciate Wake Forest’s easy commute to Research Triangle Park, which is home to a plethora of leading tech and science companies as well as several government agencies.

 The city is also located near US-1 and other interstate highways, making traveling both around Wake Forest and to other cities extremely easy.
 In addition, Wake Forest is just a 30-minute drive from the Raleigh Durham International Airport.

 WAKE FOREST DINING, Shopping, and Entertainment

 From live music to holiday parades, there’s always something fun to do in Wake Forest.
 The city is home to a wide variety of restaurants, coffee shops, and breweries, with choices ranging from quaint cafes to five-star dining experiences.
 Downtown Wake Forest is both charming and stylish, featuring art galleries, specialty shops, and more.

 If you’re moving to Wake Forest with kids, you’ll definitely want to check out some of the area’s top family-friendly attractions including Marbles Kid’s Museum, the kid-friendly animal sanctuary, Winterpast Farm, and Adventure Landing, where you can play laser tag, putt-putt, and drive go-karts.

 Check out our full set of moving services, including:

 Planning a move can be stressful, but it doesn’t have to be.
-If you’re considering relocating to Wake Forest, the experienced team at John’s Moving and Storage is here to help.
+If you’re considering relocating to Wake Forest, the experienced team at John’s Moving is here to help.
 We offer a full suite of moving services, including residential and commercial moves, packing and unpacking, and white glove delivery services.
 Contact us today to learn more about your options and request a free quote.